My Work in the World

-Each First Wednesday (since July 2007) I convene a conversation at Traditions Cafe in Olympia.
-All are welcome.
-Our conversations revolve around systems thinking, leadership, inquiry practice, and the art of conversation.
-See the current schedule for specific information for each gathering in 2016.
+Each First Wednesday (since July 2007) I convene a conversation in Olympia that revolves around systems thinking, leadership, inquiry practice, and the art of conversation.
+See the current schedule for specific information for each gathering.

 I’m also part of the Community Cafe Collaborative, a grassroots group that helps parents develop their own leadership to strengthen their families and the community.
 This work is based on the Five Protective Factors, the Art of Hosting, Appreciative Inquiry, and Internal Family Systems.
 We offer workshops and orientations all over Washington and the country, and provide ongoing technical assistance (coaching) to emerging hosting teams.

-I teach “Global Contexts for 21st Century Leadership” at St. Mary’s College of California.
+I teach “Systems Intelligence for 21st Century Leadership” at St. Mary’s College of California.
 This 7-week online course (bracketed by two in-person executive weekends) is offered two or three times a year in the M.A. in Leadership program.
 The course addresses globalization and leadership in the context of systems thinking.
 Due to decreasing enrollment, this program no longer employs adjunct faculty, so it’s possible I won’t teach at St. Mary’s again.
 But I remain hopeful that the program will return to its former vigor!

 With a colleague, I provide a day of learning for each new cohort in the Leadership Eastside program, introducing public sector leaders to systems thinking and adaptive leadership.
 I’m no longer doing this work due to logistical challenges, but our content is being delivered by others.

 I am occasionally invited by colleagues to present a “day of systems thinking” to their students at The Evergreen State College.

 Consulting with organizations

 I design and host retreats and ongoing learning conversations for non-profit and public sector leadership teams, facilitate focus groups, and design and deliver training for private and public sector organizations.
 A recurring offering is the Art of Hosting (aka Art of Participatory Leadership) three day training.